Skip to main content

 Linking External IDs

-Although not strictly necessary, it is still recommened to link an external ID for the record.
+Although not strictly necessary, it is still recommended to link an external ID for the record.

 External ID Identity Resolution